 What is Personalization in Instapage?

 The new solution is all about experiences.
 To provide unique experiences, you identify the UTM parameters, i.e., the tracking code within Instapage.
-In doing so, advertisers and marketers can maximize conversions with 1:1 personalized post-click experiences.
+In doing so, advertisers and marketers can maximize conversions with 1:1 personalized post-click landing pages.

 Personalization aims to serve the most relevant page to each traffic segment as opposed to finding the average.
 It’s not built on the randomness that A/B testing is, but instead, relies on segmenting traffic based on factors like demographics, behavior, referrer, etc. then serving a page tailored to those factors.